Generic Name: duloxetine (du LOX e teen)

 How should I take duloxetine?

 Take duloxetine exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 You may take duloxetine with or without food.